jimhigson/oboe.js-dissertation/markdown/3_Background.md

 ~~~~

 The JSONPath `people.*..town` may be applied against the above JSON and
-would continue to select correctly after a refactor to the version
+would continue to select correctly if the system were refactored to the version
 below:

 ~~~~ {.javascript}